R0DR160HM/ts-otp/README.md

 ### 1. task

+Tasks are represented as Promises.
+But unlike native Promises, they are actually multithreaded.

 #### async

 Spawn a task process that calls a given function in order to perform some work.
 The result of this function is send back to the parent and can be received using the `await` function.